 WHAT IS THE MAIN CRCD THEME

 OF YOUR PROJECT?
-You must

-select one main theme that your
+You must select one main theme that your project relates to.

 WHAT HEADING/S BEST DESCRIBES YOUR PROJECT?

 You must select at least one and no more than two headings that best describes what your work relates to.
 This provides CRC with more information on the specific projects we fund.